Cyriaque Lamar

 Xoz didn’t return its gaze.
 He was too transfixed by the tower’s guts, and the distraction factory skittering within.

-Next came the scenes from his own history: The Siege of Zoozve, The Allemannsretten War of 2899, that hard landing outside Ulaanbaatar, The Defenestration of Don Ultimo.
-Perilous memories: good memories.
+Next came the scenes from his own history: The Siege of Zoozve, The Allemannsretten War of 2899, The Defenestration of Don Ultimo.
+Perilous memories, good memories.

-Pig Iron clattered in the mud, and its ambient heat sizzled the soil into pebbly brick.
+His bat clattered in the mud, its heat sizzling the soil into a pebbly brick.

 ker-shoof

-Xoz whipped back to the clutch of eggs.
+Xoz whipped his attention back to the tower.
 Amidst the streaks of daybreak, he found only rats.

-Cobalt, the octopus daubed Tippi with cold mud.
-He sucked her into his crag-o’-mantle, and the nano-carbon slid over her like a vesicle.
+Cobalt, he daubed Tippi with cold mud.
+He sucked her into his crag-o’-mantle, letting the nano-carbon slide over her like a vesicle.

 Xoz returned the skull’s hollow stare.